JuliaLang/www.julialang.org/blog/2020/12/precompile_tutorial.md

 false
 ```

 Even though `double` can't be compiled for `String`, the corresponding `precompile` doesn't error, it only returns `false`.
-As a consequence, if you want to monitor the utility of your `precompile` directives, sometimes it's useful to preface them with `@assert` so that you get an error if they "go bad" in some fashion.
+If you want to monitor the utility of your `precompile` directives, sometimes it's useful to preface them with `@assert`; all's well if precompilation succeeds, but if changes to the package mean that the precompile directive has "gone bad," then you get an error.
+Hopefully, such errors would be caught before shipping the package to users!

 ## Summary

 In this tutorial, we've learned about `MethodInstance`s, backedges, inference, and precompilation.
-An important take-home message is that *precompilation works better when type inference succeeds.* For some packages, time invested in improving inferrability can make your `precompile` directives work better.
+An important take-home message is that *precompilation works better when type inference succeeds.*
+For some packages, time invested in improving inferrability can make your `precompile` directives work better.
+In future installments, we'll cover some new tools that make it easier than ever to analyzing inference failures.

 ### Answer to quiz